piotrkubisa/localcb/README.md

 # `localcb`

-Run CI pipeline (i.e. AWS CodeBuild) directly on your local machine using Docker containers.
+Run AWS CodeBuild pipeline directly on your local machine using Docker containers.

 ## Installation